Samuel-van-Gurp/Image-Compression/README.md

 x = (\text{DCTMatrix})^{T} \times X
 $$

-### Implementation
+### DCT Compression Implementation

-The whole DCT compression has a view more steps then the DFT approach.
+The DCT compression has several more steps than the DFT approach:

 1. Cut image into 8x8 blocks
 2. DCT
-3. Perform quantisation
+3. Perform quantization
-4. ZigZagEndode the transforme image blocks
+4. ZigZag encode the transformed image blocks
-5. Run lenght encoding
+5. Run-length encoding

 #### 1. Cut image into 8x8 blocks

-As opposed to the to the DFT we will perfrom the DCT on blocks of the image instead of the image as a whole.
-So the first step is to cut the image up into the blocks, where the image may need to be zero-padded.
+Unlike the DFT, we perform the DCT on blocks of the image instead of the image as a whole.
+So the first step is to cut the image up into blocks, where the image may need to be zero-padded.

 #### 2. DCT

-Then we DCT each image block, were we use the fact that the DCT is sperable in it's dimentions so we can perform a 1D DCT on ech image row and the perform another 1D DCT column wise.
+Then we DCT each image block, where we use the fact that the DCT is separable in its dimensions so we can perform a 1D DCT on each image row and then perform another 1D DCT column-wise.

-#### 3. Perform quantisation
+#### 3. Perform quantization

-Here we also divert from the DFT approch where we just removed the smallest coeffcients.
-Here we devide the transformed 8x8 image block by a so called quantiation tabel. these tabels have been emoricle foud to have the least amout of negative perseptible effect on the compressed image.
+Here we also diverge from the DFT approach where we just removed the smallest coefficients.
+Here we divide the transformed 8x8 image block by a so-called quantization table.
+These tables have been empirically found to have the least amount of negative perceptible effect on the compressed image.

-Below we see an example of a quantisation tabel, as you can se in the upper right values are low and in the bottum left values are high. this is to remove more high frecuancy componets and leave the lower frecuancies allown.
+Below we see an example of a quantization table.
+As you can see, in the upper right values are low and in the bottom left values are high.
+This is to remove more high-frequency components and leave the lower frequencies alone.

 ```cpp
 const std::vector<std::vector<int>> QuantizationTable::highCompressionTable = {